THE PATENT IS THE PRODUCT

 Year Four:

-Once the compounds have been synthesized, tested in vitro, and characterized, they should be tested in animals to provide evidenced for utility.
+Once the compounds have been synthesized, tested in vitro, and characterized, they should be tested in animals to provide evidence for utility.
 An animal testing facility will have to be located to conduct such testing.
-(See Idexx BioResearch for example at end).
+(See Idexx BioResearch for example at the end).

 ANIMAL TESTING: